DevelopmentArc/react-indepth/patterns/item_renderer_intro.md

 ReactDOM.render(<App />, document.getElementById('mount-point'));
 ```

-In `index.js` we render out two different list components.
+In `index.js` we render out two different List components.
 For the first, we pass in our profile data and our `renderProfile` method reference.
 Just like any React action (such as `onClick`) we pass the method reference and do not actually call the method.
 For the second, we pass in the posts data and the `renderPosts` method reference.

-When the lists render, the `map` method calls either `renderProfile()` or `renderPosts()` with the data and the index.
+When the Lists render, the `map` method calls either `renderProfile()` or `renderPosts()` with each data element and the current index.

 #### React keys and arrays of components
  The reason we pass index is that we need to generate a unique key for each item in the list.
 When we offload rendering to a method, we no longer get React's built in ability to generate the keys for us.